-- Based on census data received from Aetna, 0.39% of the current retiree population was identified as having coverage only under Medicare Part B. For future retirees, we assume their Part A eligible status based on a combination of date of hire and/or re-hire, date of birth, tier, etc. - Based upon a reconciliation of valuation census data to the Aetna July 1, 2016 snapshot eligibility file, Conduent adjusted member counts used for duplicate records where participants have dual coverage; i.e. primary coverage as a retiree and secondary coverage as the covered spouse of another retiree.
-This is to reflect the total cost per distinct individual/member which is then applied to distinct members in the valuation census. - Conduent understands that pharmacy claims reported do not reflect rebates.
-Based upon reported rebates in proportion to incurred claims for State of Alaska retiree plans, Conduent reduced reported pharmacy incurred claims by 9% to estimate the rebates for the retiree population beginning January 1, 2014.
-We reduced historic pharmacy incurred claims by 5.5% to reflect rebates on experience prior to January 1, 2014.
-These estimates were based upon reported rebates for retirees from Aetna and Envision Rx - 2.
-Develop estimated Retiree Drug Subsidy reimbursement actual subsidy payments to the State were received for CY2009-CY2015, and the first six months of CY2016.
-Conduent obtained this information based upon recorded and available information in the RDS Subsidy website and as provided by the State.
-The projected subsidy for FY 2017 was determined based on the historic ratio of subsidy received to claims incurred (adjusted for rebates), and then applied to the appropriate projection period.
+- Based upon a reconciliation of valuation census data to the snapshot eligibility files provided by Aetna as of July 1, 2016, and July 1, 2017, Conduent HR Consulting adjusted member counts used for duplicate records where participants have dual coverage; i.e. primary coverage as a retiree and secondary coverage as the covered spouse of another retiree.
+This is to reflect the total cost per distinct individual/member which is then applied to distinct members in the valuation census. - Conduent HR Consulting understands that pharmacy claims reported do not reflect rebates.
+Based upon reported rebates in proportion to incurred claims for State of Alaska retiree plans, Conduent HR Consulting reduced reported pharmacy incurred claims by 9% to estimate the rebates for the retiree population for the FY16 claims and by 12% for FY17 claims.
+These estimates were based upon reported rebates for retirees from Aetna and Envision Rx. - 2.
+Develop estimated Retiree Drug Subsidy reimbursement actual subsidy payments to the State were received for claims incurred during the 2009 through 2016 calendar years.
+Conduent HR Consulting obtained this information based upon recorded and available information in the RDS Subsidy website and as provided by the State.
+The projected subsidy for FY18 was determined based on the historical ratio of subsidy received to claims incurred (adjusted for rebates), and then applied to the appropriate projection period.
 These amounts are applicable only to Medicare eligible participants. - 3.
-Adjust for network change based upon additional experience and updated reporting from Aetna (through March 31, 2016), we updated the adjustment to reflect the impact of the better network discounts realized.
-Conduent referenced administrator reports provided by Alaska to compare the proportion of network savings to covered charges under Aetna and the prior administrator.
-We found the discounts to be approximately 6% higher under Aetna as a proportion of covered charges as compared to the prior administrator. - 4.
 Adjust for claim fluctuation, anomalous experience, etc. explicit adjustments are often made for anticipated large claims or other anomalous experience.
 Due to group size and demographics, we did not make any large claim adjustments.
 We do blend both Alaska plan-specific and national trend factors as described below.
-Conduent compared data utilized to lag reports and quarterly plan experience presentations provided by the State and Aetna to assess accuracy and reasonableness of data. - 5.
-Trend all data points to the projection period project prior years' experience forward to fiscal 2017 for retiree benefits on an incurred claim basis.
-Trend factors derived from historic Alaska-specific experience and national trend factors are shown in the table in item 6 below. - 6.
+Conduent HR Consulting compared data utilized to lag reports and quarterly plan experience presentations provided by the State and Aetna to assess accuracy and reasonableness of data. - Trend all data points to the projection period project prior years' experience forward to FY18 for retiree 4. benefits on an incurred claim basis.
+Trend factors derived from historical Alaska-specific experience and national trend factors are shown in the table in item 5 below. - 5.
 Apply credibility to prior experience adjust prior year's data by assigning weight to recent periods, as shown at the right of the table below.
-Greater credibility is given to the past 24 months' experience.
-We have some run-out claims data, thus less estimation for complete claims in fiscal 2016 that is consistent with last year.
-We did not adjust the credibility weight further.
-Note also that we averaged projected plan costs using Alaska-specific trend factors and national trend factors, assigning 75% weight to Alaska-specific trends and 25% to national trends:
+The Board approved a change in the weighting of experience periods as outlined below.
+The prior valuation uses a weighting of 35%/35%/20%/10% for the previous four fiscal years of experience (most recent to oldest).
+Note also that we averaged projected plan costs using Alaskaspecific trend factors and national trend factors, assigning 75% weight to Alaska-specific trends and 25% to national trends: